jerryhgladinet/docs/deploy/source/chapter04.rst

 Initial Configuration
 ==============================

-After you reboot, login to the machine’s Windows Console using the same admin user which was used to install the CentreStack software.
+After you reboot, login to the machine’s Windows Console using the same admin user used to install the CentreStack software.
 A web browser page will be displayed, automatically prompting you to create the default admin account.